lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 }>()
 ```

+Traditionally this is assigned to a variable name `emit` or `emits`.

-You can then emit the event:
+You can then emit an event:

 ```ts
 emits('greet', 'hello!')
 ```

-The nice thing about `defineEmits` is it's type safe; as long as you are using TypeScript (which you should be!) you will get a compiler error.
+The nice thing about `defineEmits` is type safety; as long as you are using TypeScript (which you should be!) you will get a compiler error if you emit a event that isn't defined, or emit an event with an incorrect payload.

 You can provide any number of positional arguments: